Skip to content

 • opentf-ctl get workflow has been extended with the --output=format option, so the returned information can be formatted in JSON or YAML.

 • The agent now verifies that the provided OS tag corresponds to the operating system where it is running.
-Additionally, it validates the syntax of the provided Orchestrator URL.
+Additionally, it validates the syntax of the provided orchestrator URL.

 The full list of modifications is available here.